cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 ```

 ### Datacard
 The model workspaces have now been constructed.
 But before we can run any fits in combine we need to build the so-called **datacard**.
-This is a text file which defines the different processes entering the fit and their expected yields, and maps these processes to the corresponding models.
+This is a text file which defines the different processes entering the fit and their expected yields, and maps these processes to the corresponding (parametric) models.
 We also store information on the systematic uncertainties in the datacard (see part 3).
 Given the low complexity of this example, the datacard is reasonably short.
 The datacard for this section is titled `datacard_part1.txt`.
 Take some time to understand the different lines.
 In particular, the values for the process normalisations:

 * Where does the signal (ggH) normalisation come from?
 * Why do we use a value of 1.0 for the background model normalisation in this analysis?